 Agents will often work around the clock for their clients, so as such this is not a usual 9 to 5 type job, and is difficult to state a specific wage.

-While there are more agencies emerging within esports, there are also self-employed agents, who probably won’t receive a regular wage, but will get paid once they have secured a deal or a contract for the player(s) they represent.
+While there are agencies within esports, there are also self-employed agents, who probably won’t receive a regular wage, but will get paid once they have secured a deal or a contract for the talent(s) they represent.

 Agents may also receive revenues based on royalties or performance/time-based bonuses mentioned above.

-In other sports, it’s not unusual for agents to receive hundreds of thousands of pounds for each player they represent, and in football this can stretch into the millions.
+In other sports, it’s not unusual for agents to receive hundreds of thousands of pounds for each player they represent, and in football this can stretch into the millions for the best in the world.
 While esports is not yet in this same region, it’s certainly growing.

 Image source: Freeimages.com/Veselina Skumova